MaxNentwich/semantic-novelty/README.md

 on the server.
 Data and scripts will be copied there.
 `options.parallel_workers` sets the number of cores used as workers for parallel processing.
 `options.use_compute_node` uses a compute node on the server that is accessed with SSH from the master node.
-This option is specific to our setup and will likely need to be set 'false'.
+This option is specific to our setup and will likely need to be set `false`.
 `options.run_local = true` runs analysis on the local machine.

 Analysis can be computed for different features of the videos and subsets of videos.
 For analysis described in the manuscript the following options were used: